Friday, December 20, 2019

 A part of Tlecha remembered why she had fled from that time and place.
 It cried for her to remember.

 Why she had demanded to keep her own self.
 Why she had revolted against her every move, every action, even every thought being monitored, categorized, and judged.
 Being pushed, filed, stamped, indexed, briefed, debriefed, and numbered.
 Every day, every hour, every minute, every second.
-Why she had refused to submit to the Omnicognate.
+Why she had turned against the Omnicognant.
 And why she had ultimately fled beyond the walls of reality itself.

 "No!" she grunted through clenched teeth.
 That was the past.
 She had to stay in the present.
 She removed her hands from in front of her face.

-Strewn about the floor were pieces of the Eyes of the Omnicognate.
+Strewn about the floor were pieces of the Eyes of the Omnicognant.
 Gazers, Gormin had called them.
-Dimly, Tlecha could recall the sounds of her friends battling the Eyes through her vivid flashback.
+Dimly, Tlecha could recall the sounds of her new friends battling the Eyes around the edges of her vivid flashback as she had crouched in the corner.

 She shuddered and picked a broken capacitor out of the scattered remains of the Eyes.
 She whispered to it in Low Universal, once the most widely spoken tongue in every universe, now an obscure dead language known only to those whose calling it was to delve into the ancient past.
-"Ah, Omnicognate.
-So-called All-Thing, you were not so ultimate as you portrayed yourself, were you?
+"Ah, Omnicognant, so-called All-Thinker, you were not supremely powerful as you portrayed yourself, were you?
 Time came even for you."

 Syrus